 The hike to Honomalino Beach takes you through a jungle scene of thick vegetation and past sacred burial grounds before opening onto dramatic pitch black lava flows.
 Some of the lava appears hauntingly fresh, as if the hillside was only recently buried.
 Beyond the lava you'll see the groves of coconut palms that fringe Honomalino Bay.

 The beach is long and wide, especially at low tide.
 The thick sand on Honomalino Beach gives way to lava rock pebbles at ocean entry, so water shoes are definitely helpful when swimming or snorkeling.

-At high tide, there is a fascinating blow hole tucked into the lava on the south side of the sandy beach.
-As waves and ocean surges meet the shoreline, jets of water shoot through the small lava tube with a loud whoosh, shooting a stream of water skyward.
+At high tide, there is a fascinating blowhole tucked into the lava on the south side of the sandy beach.
+As waves and ocean surges meet the shoreline, a jet of water shoots through the small lava tube with a loud whoosh, sending a plume of seawater skyward.

 Honomalino is one of the more remote South Kona beaches.
 Look for the Miloli'i sign and turn off Highway 11 just south of the 89 mile marker.
 Drive slowly as you follow the steep, narrow, winding paved road down to the coast and past the village of Miloli'i until the road ends at Miloli'i Beach Park.

 From the parking area it’s only about a twenty minute walk to this often deserted beach.
 Walk between the bathrooms and the yellow church at Miloli'i Beach Park, follow the shoreline in front of the small bay for a short way, then follow the arrows painted across the lava rocks.

 If you aren't local, you may feel a bit out of place here.
 It's definitely different.
 Miloli'i is one of the oldest fishing villages on the island, and Miloli'i Beach Park is very local.
 Some people have mentioned noticing a peculiar or perhaps unwelcoming energy about the place.